 Can You Still Use Noom After You Cancel?

 After you finish your program you can keep logging your food and weight in the app without paying, it is the daily lessons and coaching that ends.

-The pricing is different for everyone, based on your customized program.
+Noom's pricing is different for everyone, based on your customized program.
 This is because pricing is based on how long your program lasts.
 Someone looking to lose 15 pounds will have a different plan than someone needing to lose 75 pounds.
-You can see Noom's pricing on their website right here.

 Can You Really Lose Weight with Noom?